 In our example, the present value of $1,200 in three years is

-If your interest rate assumptions for the three year period are accurate, you would be better off waiting for the $1,200 payment in the future rather than taking $1,00 today.
+If your interest rate assumption for the 3 years is accurate, you would be better off waiting for the $1,200 payment in the future rather than taking $1,000 today.

 Another important concept connected with the time value of money is opportunity cost.
-Even if the better decision is to wait until three years from now for the payment, you still might be better off by taking the payment now because no financial decision is made in a vacuum.
+Even if you get more money by wait three years, you still might be better off by taking the payment now.
 You could take $1,000 today and pay off some credit card debt, build your emergency fund, or invest in a side business.
 Those decisions might better your financial situation immediately rather than waiting three years for $200 more.

 Kevin Mulligan is a debt reduction champion with a passion for teaching people how to budget and stay out of debt.
 He’s building a personal finance freelance writing career and has written for RothIRA.com, Discover Bank, and many others.